9001/copyparty/README.md

 audio files are covnerted into spectrograms using FFmpeg unless you `--no-athumb` (and some FFmpeg builds may need `--th-ff-swr`)

 images with the following names (see `--th-covers`) become the thumbnail of the folder they're in: `folder.png`, `folder.jpg`, `cover.png`, `cover.jpg`
+* and, if you enable [file indexing](#file-indexing), all remaining folders will also get thumbnails (as long as they contain any pics at all)

 in the grid/thumbnail view, if the audio player panel is open, songs will start playing when clicked
 * indicated by the audio files having the ▶ icon instead of 💾